 Special tours are available for schools and groups.
 Bookings are essential for groups.

 Blundells Cottage is located on Wendouree Drive, on the northern shore of Lake Burley Griffin.
 Entry is via the northern lane of Kings Avenue.
-(Due to roadworks there is no access from Constitution Avenue from 13 February to May 2012).

 For more information, to make a booking or for any other inquiries: